konglils/vjudge-cookie-filler/README.md

 2. Ensure that "Allow scripts to access cookies" in Tampermonkey's settings is set to "All"

+3. Add a new script which content is in main.js

 # Usage

 Let nature take its course.